 Thus, at the time, the field did not seem to have a sound foundation.
 Attempts to extend the definition to the case of infinite number of events led to even greater difficulties.
 The Bertrand's Paradox is one such discovery that made mathematicians wary of the whole notion of probability.

-Consider the following problem:< class="note"> Given a circle.
+Given a circle.
 Find the probability that a chord chosen at random be longer than the side of an inscribed equilateral triangle.

 The problem has apparently several solutions.